huggingface/optimum-intel/examples/neural_compressor/text-classification/README.md

 quantization_config = PostTrainingQuantConfig(approach=optim_args.quantization_approach, quant_level=1)
 ```

-> **_Note:_** Please also add below code snippet at the beginning of the example to disable the initialization of torch distribution.
+> **_Note:_** Please also add the below code snippet at the beginning of the example to disable the initialization of torch distribution.
 >
 >`os.environ.setdefault('OMPI_COMM_WORLD_SIZE', '-1') if os.environ.get('OMPI_COMM_WORLD_SIZE', -1) != -1 else None`